documendous/docrepox/docrepo/apps/ddocs/markdown/templates/Contributing-Documendous.md

 #### UI Template Organization

-In an html page, the best practice is to set a page like so:
+In an html page, the best practice is to set a page like this:

 ```
 <!DOCTYPE html>